Skip to main content

 EFFECTIVE DATE

 The EU Pay Transparency Directive entered into force on June 7, 2023.
-EU member states are required to transpose its provisions into national law by June 7, 2026
+EU member states are required to transpose its provisions into national law by June 7, 2026.
+The first EU-level gender pay gap reports are due by June 7, 2027 for employers with 250+ workers and 150-249 workers.

 Overview and Purpose